AjejeBrazorf/LowPolyGamePlatform/README.md

 # LowPolyGamePlatform

-This website explains our first racing game made with Unity, enjoy! :D
+This website is still a not-ended project.
+It is meant to be a game platform website in which you can play with friends online usinge any device as a controller